 Ready for a slightly bigger and more powerful trail bike?
-The TTR110 is virtually an oversized TTR50 – it’s bigger but the power is smooth and forgiving.
+The TTR110 is basically an oversized TTR50 – it’s bigger but the power is smooth and forgiving.

 TTR125 – Learning the clutch

-There’s 4 different models, from small to large wheels and with or without electric start.
+There are 4 different models, from small to large wheels and with or without an electric start.

 Yamaha trail dirt bikes for adults

 The TTR125 is a mid-size dirt bike, but it’s big enough for most adults under 6’0″ to learn how to ride on.
 The clutch and power is easy to get used to and is predictable, making it very forgiving.